ualberta-cmput301/ualberta-cmput301.github.io/content/general/help.md

 If your question is related to implementation/configuration issues in the projects/assignments, the TAs are best suited to help you.
 You can attend TA office hours remotely. **TAs do not provide help outside of Labs and Scheduled Office Hours.**

-If your question is related to content covered in class and you need further explanation, please post on the disucssion forum.
+If your question is related to content covered in class, and you need further explanation, please post on the discussion forum.

 TAs are not allowed to change your marks.
 If you disagree with your marks, [contact instructor](#contact-instructor) instead.

 ## Instructor Office Hours

 * [Instructor office hours]({filename}/general/outline.md#contact-information) is in the course outline.
-* Do not eMail instructor, use the [Contact instructor form](#contact-instructor), instead.
+* Do not email instructor, use the [Contact instructor form](#contact-instructor), instead.

 ## TAs

-**If you need help with your projects/assignment code, or help getting something working, the TAs are best suited to help you.**
+**If you need help with your projects/assignment code, or help to get something working, the TAs are best suited to help you.**

 * You can attend TA office hours remotely.
-* **Do not eMail TAs** unless you're having a hard time joining their Zoom/Meet.
+* **Do not email TAs,** unless you're having a hard time joining their Zoom/Meet.
 * TAs do not provide help outside of Labs and Scheduled Office Hours.
 * Please be polite and courteous.
 * TAs will not re-grade your work or deal with extensions, excuses, illness, etc.